raagan-u/docs/docs/developers/contracts/HTLCEVM.md

 The **Hashed timelock contract (HTLC)** is a core component of atomic swaps, enabling secure cross-chain transactions.
 It allows an **initiator** to lock tokens in a contract that can only be claimed by a designated **redeemer** who possesses a cryptographic secret.
 If the redeemer does not claim the tokens within the specified timeframe, the initiator can reclaim them, ensuring no funds are lost.

-In Garden's atomic swaps, two parties—the **user** and the [solver](https://docs.garden.finance/home/fundamentals/introduction/solvers) —each create complementary HTLCs on different blockchains.
+In Garden's atomic swaps, two parties—the **user** and the [solver](https://docs.garden.finance/home/fundamentals/introduction/solvers)—each create complementary HTLCs on different blockchains.
 This mechanism guarantees that either both transactions are successfully executed or both are refunded, eliminating counterparty risk.

 For a deeper understanding of atomic swaps and their role in Garden, read [atomic swaps](https://docs.garden.finance/home/fundamentals/introduction/atomic-swaps).